Tips for Reducing Indoor Pollutants in Your HomeSkip to the navigation

 - Do not mix cleaning products.
 Consider using natural cleaners, such as vinegar, lemon juice, boric acid, or baking soda.

-- Chemicals found in many air fresheners, toilet bowl cleaners, mothballs, and other deodorizing products may be harmful to the lungs.1 Use alternatives.
+- Chemicals found in many air fresheners, toilet bowl cleaners, mothballs, and other deodorizing products may be harmful to the lungs.footnote 2 Use alternatives.
 For example, baking soda absorbs odors and can be used instead of an air freshener.

 - Don't keep items you're recycling—such as newspapers, rags, cans or bottles—inside your home.
 They can be sources of toxic vapors.

-- Install a radon monitor in your basement.
+- Install a radon monitor in your home on the lowest level that you regularly use.

 - Make sure sump basins are sealed and vented to the outdoors.